 The key to long-term practice is the ability to maintain a habit, pattern, or routine.
 This is the No. 1 difference between those who keep on practicing The Five Tibetan Rites and those who give up.
 The key is the motivation.

-When I've asked students why they gave up practicing the Rites, they said "I just got out of the habit."
-Then immediately afterwards, "But I felt so much better when I did them.
+When I've asked students why they gave up practicing the Rites, they said: "I just got out of the habit."
+Then immediately afterward, "But I felt so much better when I did them.
 That's it: I'm going to get back to doing them again."

 Interestingly some of the people I asked had practiced the Rites for years.
-They explained that they started by cutting out one day at a time, which then became two days, or three days etc; until finally they stopped altogether.
-This was in spite of the fact they were getting benefits - it was just that other things took priority.
+They explained that they started by cutting out one day at a time, which then became two days, or three days, etc. until finally, they stopped altogether.
+This was despite the fact they were getting benefits - it was just that other things took priority.